 The Australian Prudential Regulation Authority (APRA) today announced the three recipients of the 2015 Brian Gray Scholarship to study topics in the financial sector.

 The Brian Gray Scholarship program was established by APRA and the Reserve Bank of Australia in September 2002 in memory of Brian Gray, APRA's former Executive General Manager, Policy Research and Consulting, who spent more than two decades shaping regulatory policy in the financial area in his roles at the RBA and APRA.
 The scholarships are valued at $15,000 each.

-- Ruizhu (Yolanda) Li — Honours candidate, Bachelor of Commerce (Honours) Major: actuarial studies, University of New South Wales.
+- Alan Liang Xian — Honours candidate, Bachelor of Commerce (Honours) in Actuarial Studies/Bachelor of Science in Statistics, University of New South Wales;

 Under this Scholarship program, the recipients will devote a substantial amount of time to an agreed research topic and present their findings to APRA upon completion of their research.
 The scholarship recipients will be researching the following topics: